 - Your system configuration and controls must be set right if you are to achieve the low operating water temperatures that you are aiming for.

-- In practice, you can tend to get uneven temperatures (cool patches) with very big radiators.
+- In practice, you might tend to get uneven temperatures (cool patches) with very big radiators.
 E.g., a 2.5 sq.m. radiator might act more like 2.2 sq.m. due to these ‘cool’ patches

 - Long rectangular radiators give out a bit more heat per sqm than square ones.

-- The values are good estimates, but check manufacturers data for more specific values.
+- The values are good non-optimistic estimates, but check manufacturers data for more specific values.

 If you want suggestions to try… re-load the page to get default mid-range values.
 Now observe the resulting water temperatures that we would see in real life.